readwritetools/rwt-dockable-panels/readme.md

          * `open` [default] The toolbar menu should initially be expanded.
       * Optionally, apply a `shortcut` attribute with a value like `'F1'`, `'F2'`, `'F3'`, to allow the toolbar to be opened and closed using the keyboard.
+      * Optionally, apply an `embedded` attribute with a value of "embedded" when the component is used inside another DOM component.

 Example: